-The methodology described in this document will be used to determine if a lake or reservoir is meeting the narrative criterion.
-Impairment threshold values are used to translate the narrative criterion into quantifiable endpoints.
-Threshold values are derived from water quality standards (WQS), Surface Water Quality Bureau (SWQB) analyses of existing data, or published literature.
-Nutrient enrichment indicators, including TP, total nitrogen (TN), and chlorophyll a (chl-a), are compared to threshold values to determine impairment.
-To address the "from other than natural causes" portion of the criterion, designated or assigned aquatic life use is used to classify sites to define reference conditions that account for New Mexico's complex landscape and high biodiversity.
-If a water body is determined to be impaired, it will be added to the Integrated Clean Water Act §303(d)/§305(b) List of Assessed Waters (Integrated List) as impaired.
+The methodology outlined in this document will be used to assess whether a waterbody meets the narrative criterion.
+Impairment threshold values are established to translate the narrative criterion into measurable endpoints that are designed to protect aquatic life and other designated uses.
+Nutrient enrichment indicators, total phosphorus (TP) and total nitrogen (TN), are compared against their respective ecoregion-specific single-value thresholds to determine enrichment.
+Response variables such as chlorophyll a, DO or pH are used in making final support decisions.
+If a water body is determined to be not attaining, it will be added to the Integrated Clean Water Act §303(d)/§305(b) List of Assessed Waters (Integrated List) as impaired for plant nutrients.